XeraPlugins/LeeesBungeeQueue/README.md

 or waterfall set properly below

-in priorities make sure you have the name of the Main server where the map that people play on is if you cracked make it the auth servers name
+in priorities make sure you have the name of the Main server where the map that people play on is if your server is cracked make it the auth servers name instead

 ```
 EXAMPLE PREMIUM SERVERS: